-Importation of goods, services, or contracting into the State from out of state for use in the State is subject to chapter 238, HRS, capturing the general excise tax equivalent.
+(b) Importation of goods, services, or contracting into the State from out of state for use in the State is subject to chapter 238, HRS, capturing the general excise tax equivalent.
 Effectively, chapter 238, HRS, serves as a substitute for the State's general excise tax under chapter 237, HRS.
 Because chapter 238, HRS, is a substitute for Hawaii general excise tax, production costs incurred by a qualified production in the State, which would otherwise qualify as a qualified production cost if subject to the general excise tax, are considered subject to tax within the meaning of "qualified production costs" under section 235-17(1), HRS, where the production cost is for an item of tangible personal property, for a service, or for contracting that is subject to the use tax under chapter 238, HRS, and on which the use tax is actually paid.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)

-\$18-235-17-14 Qualified production costs; premiums paid to insurers subject to tax under chapter 431, HRS. (a) Section 235-17(l), HRS, defines qualified production costs to include costs incurred by a qualified production within the State that are subject to chapter 235, HRS.
+(c) Section 235-17(d)(5), HRS, requires that a production provide to the department of business, economic development, and tourism evidence that reasonable efforts were unsuccessful to secure and use comparable products or services within this State when making any claim for products or services acquired outside of this State.
+To satisfy section 235-17(d)(5), the department of business, economic development, and tourism may accept from a taxpayer a sworn statement, under the penalties set forth in section 231-36, HRS, that reasonable efforts to secure and use products and services within this State were unsuccessful.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) \$18-235-17-15 Qualified production costs; premiums paid to insurers subject to tax under chapter 431, HRS. (a) Section 235-17(m), HRS, defines qualified production costs to include costs incurred by a qualified production within the State that are subject to chapter 235, HRS.
 Not all taxpayers conducting business transactions occurring in the State are subject to chapter 235, HRS.
 In recognition of its unique business structure and place within the community, authorized insurers are subject to tax on insurance premium income under chapter 431, HRS, in lieu of tax under chapter 235, HRS.

 (b) Income from insurance premiums is generally subject to tax under chapter 431, HRS, capturing an amount in lieu of income tax.
 Effectively, chapter 431, HRS, serves as a substitute for the State's income tax under chapter 235, HRS.
-Because chapter 431, HRS, is a substitute for Hawaii income tax, production costs incurred by a qualified production in the State, which would otherwise qualify as a qualified production cost if subject to the State's income tax, are considered subject to tax within the meaning of "qualified production costs" under section 235-17(1), HRS, where the production cost is subject to tax on insurers under chapter 431, HRS, and on which the tax is actually paid.
+Because chapter 431, HRS, is a substitute for Hawaii income tax, production costs incurred by a qualified production in the State, which would otherwise qualify as a qualified production cost if subject to the State's income tax, are considered subject to tax within the meaning of "qualified production costs" under section 235-17(m), HRS, where the production cost is subject to the tax on insurers under chapter 431, HRS, and on which the tax is actually paid.
+Insurance premiums paid to insurance companies not registered with the State are presumed not to be subject to tax under chapter 431, HRS, and thus are not qualified production costs under 235-17, HRS.